typst/typst/tests/typ/style/set-site.typ

 // Test that set affects the instantiation site and not the
-// definition site of a template.
+// definition site of a content.

 ---
 // Test that text is affected by instantiation-site bold.